-An Instagram feed on a website implies that the photos and videos you upload to your profile are also displayed and updated on your website.
+An embed instagram feed wordpress website implies that the photos and videos you upload to your profile are also displayed and updated on your website.
 This way, your visitors be aware of your most recent posts.
 You’ll also see a rise in social engagement, as well as an increase in the number of Instagram followers.
 Plus, the Instagram content adds a fresh, dynamic look to your website with little to no effort.

 Everything you need to get started is included in the free Instagram feed plugin.
 It has a lovely Grid layout that can show your posts in a lightbox (pop-up).
 It is totally responsive and allows you to add a “Follow” button.
 This helps to ensure that visitors become followers.

 The premium edition adds extra features.
 It includes the ability to see tagged and hashtagged photos from throughout Instagram.
 It also allows you to see your Instagram Stories.
 You can also filter and regulate your feed with it.
 This guarantees that you have complete control over what your visitors view.